-In periods subsequent to the recognition of other-than-temporary impairment loss for a redeemable preferred stock, the reporting entity shall account for the other-than-temporarily impaired security as if the security had been purchased on the measurement date of the other-than-temporary impairment, and in accordance with paragraph 19 or paragraph 21, as applicable.
-The fair value of the redeemable preferred stock on the measurement date shall become the new cost basis of the redeemable preferred stock and the new cost basis shall not be adjusted for subsequent recoveries in fair value.
-The discount or reduced premium recorded for the security, based on the new cost basis, shall be amortized over the remaining life of the security in the prospective manner based on the amount and timing of future estimated cash flows.
-The security shall continue to be subject to impairment analysis for each subsequent reporting period.
+In periods subsequent to the recognition of other-than-temporary impairment loss for a redeemable preferred stock, the reporting entity shall account for the other-than-temporarily impaired preferred stock as if the preferred stock had been purchased on the measurement date of the other-than-temporary impairment.
+The fair value of the redeemable preferred stock on the other-than-temporary impairment measurement date shall become the new cost basis of the redeemable preferred stock and the new cost basis shall not be adjusted for subsequent recoveries in fair value.
+The discount or reduced premium recorded for the preferred stock, based on the new cost basis, shall be amortized over the remaining life of the preferred stock in the prospective manner based on the amount and timing of future estimated cash flows.
+The preferred stock shall continue to be subject to impairment analysis for each subsequent reporting period.
 Future declines in fair value which are determined to be other-than-temporary shall be recorded as realized losses.

 Impairment of Perpetual Preferred Stock

-If it is determined that a decline in the fair value of a perpetual preferred stock is other-than-temporary (INT 06-07), the then-current fair value shall reflect the new cost basis of the preferred stock, with prior unrealized losses recognized as realized losses.
+For any decline in the fair value of perpetual preferred stock which is determined to be other-than-temporary (INT 06-07), the perpetual preferred stock shall be written down to fair value as the new cost basis and the amount of the write down shall be accounted for as a realized loss.
+For reporting entities required to maintain an AVR, realized losses shall be accounted for in accordance with SSAP No. 7.
 Subsequent fluctuations in fair value shall be recorded as unrealized gains or losses.
-Future declines which are determined to be other-than-temporary shall be recognized as realized losses. an impairment loss shall be recognized as a realized loss equal to the entire difference between the perpetual preferred stock’s carrying value and its fair value at the balance sheet date of the reporting period for which the assessment is made.
-The measurement of the impairment loss shall not include partial recoveries of fair value subsequent to the balance sheet date.
-For reporting entities required to maintain an AVR, realized losses shall be accounted for in accordance with SSAP No. 7.
-A decline in fair value which is other-than-temporary includes situations where the reporting entity has made a decision to sell a security at an amount below its carrying value.
+Future declines which are determined to be other-than-temporary shall be recognized as realized losses.
+A decline in fair value which is other-than-temporary includes situations where the reporting entity has made a decision to sell a preferred stock at an amount below its carrying value.

-In periods subsequent to the recognition of an other-than-temporary impairment loss for a perpetual preferred stock, the reporting entity shall account for the other-than-temporarily impaired security as if the security had been purchased on the measurement date of the other-than-temporary impairment, and in accordance with paragraph 20 or paragraph 22, as applicable.
-The fair value of the perpetual preferred stock on the measurement date shall become the new cost basis of the perpetual preferred stock and the new cost basis shall not be adjusted for subsequent recoveries in fair value.
-Future declines in fair value which are determined to be other-than-temporary, shall be recorded as realized losses.

 Income

-Dividends on preferred stock (whether cumulative or noncumulative), other than mandatorily redeemable preferred stock, shall be recorded as investment income on the ex-dividend date with a corresponding receivable to be extinguished upon receipt of cash (i.e., dividend income shall be recorded on preferred stock declared to be ex-dividend on or prior to the statement date).
+Dividends on preferred stock shall be recorded as investment income for dividend eligible preferred stock on the ex-dividend date with a corresponding receivable to be extinguished upon dividend settlement.
+Dividends received shall be recognized in the form received (e.g., cash, preferred stock, common stock) at fair value with differences between fair value and the dividend receivable recognized as gains or losses.
+Subsequent treatment shall follow the statement that addresses the type of asset received.
+For example, dividends received in the form of common stock shall be accounted for and reported in accordance with SSAP No. 30R—Unaffiliated Common Stock.

-Dividends on mandatorily redeemable preferred stock shall be accrued to the redemption price, even if not declared, using the interest method over the period ending on the redemption date.

-Cash dividends paid on PIK stock during the stock dividend period shall be accounted for as a reduction in the investment.
+Redemption of Preferred Stock

+A reporting entity that sells or redeems preferred stock back to the issuer shall recognize consideration received in excess of the book/adjusted carrying value as a realized gain or loss.
+This recognition shall occur regardless of whether the issuer repurchases the preferred shares at market value, or if the shares are redeemed by the issuer at a predetermined set call price.

 Exchanges and Conversions